SaazM/EasyCorr/README.md

 Downloading a file from the census website and using excel or numbers to get statistical intuition involves a tedious process.
 First of all you may have to download gigabytes of data on your computer.
 Secondly it takes time to navigate such a large excel file(some datasets have over a hundred columns) and choose the columns you want to correlate, compared to EasyCorr which will allow users to query datasets and correlate them in a click of a button.
 ## How?
 Simple, I will use react for the front end, django for the back end and I will utilize the census data api.
 I will solve the details as I go.
-## What am I doing now
-I am designing the website on adobe xd, I will start by making the front end react part of the site since I still need some more practice in using django(aka im still a noob in django)